lundygp/COUNTry/README.md

 Changed the launcher logo to a globe image.
 Locked the orientation to portrait.
 Commented out the settings button of the toolbar in menu_main xml and activitymain java.
+Created a second blank activity and again removed the floating action button.